onyx-platform/onyx/doc/design/masterless.md

 - [Example 6: 3 node cluster, 1 peer fails to join due to 1 peer dying during 3-phase join](/doc/design/join-examples/example-6.md)
 - [Example 7: 3 node cluster, 1 peer dies while joining](/doc/design/join-examples/example-7.md)

-More questions:
-- If a lot of commands have been buffered up, will there be negative affects by appending a huge number of commands to the log when the buffer is flushed?
-- What about a node's memory if the outbox buffers a huge number of messages?

 ### Dead peer removal

 Peers will fail, or be shut down purposefully.
 Onyx needs to: